SashaPatsel/coding-drills/breakouts/sinatra/README.md

 ### Instructions

-1. Run `Gem install bundle` (it does not matter where this command is run).
+1. Run `Gem install bundle` (it does not matter where this command is run.
+This is a package manager like npm or yarn).

-2. Navigate to sinatra/unsolved/app
+2. Create a new app.
+You can call it whatever you want, but if you're not feeling creative, call it favflix.

 3. Run `bundle init`.
 This will create a `Gemfile` for you.
 Think of this as our package.json.
 It is where we will list our app's dependencies.

 4. These are our app's dependencies:
 ```ruby